Jiangtianjian/magmaRelease/README.md

 # magmaOffenburg RoboCup 3D simulation code

-This software is released under the GPL.
-See file [gpl.txt](gpl.txt) for more information.
-If you use this software please acknowledge it appropriately.
+This software is distributed under the GPL.
+Please refer to the LICENSE file for further details.
+Kindly acknowledge the use of this software appropriately.

 A tutorial is available on YouTube describing the basics of working with the magmaOffenburg source code: https://www.youtube.com/watch?v=_FNaMjJlNfI